Frequently Asked Questions About Construction Law And Disputes

 An implied warranty simply means an unwritten warranty.
 In construction, all construction is warranted to be done in a workmanlike manner.
 This would mean, for example, that a residential home would be livable, and a commercial building would provide the function (offices, warehouse, etc.) implied by its design and sales marketing.

 5. What are my rights as a contractor to recover money owed for work I have done?

 Aside from traditional lawsuit for breach of contract and other claims, contractors often have lien rights on property they have worked on.
 These lien rights, if available, can ultimately allow a contractor to foreclose on the real estate and get paid from the sales proceeds.
 The applicability of lien laws depends on many variables, and can often be very complicated.
 The right to file and foreclose on a lien rights can also be lost easily if not handled properly.

 In cases where surety bonds have been provided, other remedies might apply against the surety.
 Claims and remedies are often handled differently in cases where work is done on government property.
 For federal government contracting, a contractor normally must file a claim under the “Miller Act,” which provides for remedies against surety bond companies and, possibly, other contractors.

-Our team at Murray and Craven, L.L.P., can provide personalized answers to your questions about filing and enforcing lien rights, Miller Act filings and other remedies to recover for the work you performed.
+Our team at Murray & Craven, L.L.P., can provide personalized answers to your questions about filing and enforcing lien rights, Miller Act filings and other remedies to recover for the work you performed.

 Should I Speak With An Attorney Now?